cocos/cocos-docs/en/publish/publish-alipay-mini-games.md

 - Download [Alipay Mini Program Studio](https://opendocs.alipay.com/mini/ide/download) on the PC and install it.

-  > **Note**: currently, the mini game entry in Alipay Mini Program Studio is only open to the internal, developers can apply to Alipay through the contact information at the end of the article.
+  > **Note**: currently, the mini game entry in Alipay Mini Program Studio is only open to the internal, developers can apply through the contact information at the end of the document.

 - Download [Alipay](https://mobile.alipay.com/index.htm) and install it on your phone.
 The minimum supported version of Alipay on Android is 10.1.75, on iOS is 10.1.78.